Guest Post by Ryan Stern

 But being wealthy is not just about financial freedom.
-It’s also about control, it’s about peace of mind, being grateful, truthful and living a life of abundance.
+It’s also about taking back control, it’s about peace of mind, being grateful, truthful and living a life of abundance.
 Being financially wealthy is simply a byproduct of an entire wealthy lifestyle.
-And overcoming your fears is a big step toward a truly wealthy life in all areas.
+And overcoming your fears is a big step toward a life of wealth in all areas.

 With this in mind, I want you to take a moment to think about how different your life would be if you weren’t afraid to actually live it.

 Who or what would you no longer feel the need to hide from?
 Who would you spend your time with?
 Where would you live?
 What would you keep?
-What would you get rid of?
+What would you leave behind?
 What would you choose to spend money on?
 What would you no longer feel the need to spend money on?